takiyu/DeepPose/README.md

 ## Training ##
 First, download `FLIC FULL` and `FLIC PLUS` to some directory, and set the path to `settings.json`.
-And also fix `CASCADE_PATHS` for your environment.
+And also fix `CASCADE_PATHS` to detect faces for your environment.

 To start training, please execute the following command.